axibase/axibase-collector-docs/jobs/aws.md

 AWS applies [usage charges](https://aws.amazon.com/cloudwatch/pricing/) for CloudWatch API requests with free entitlement available on a monthly basis.

 An extra fee is charged for detailed monitoring, as well as for custom metrics.
-The detailed monitoring provides `1-minute` period granularity and a lower delay, typically 1 or 2 minutes, whereas the basic monitoring can have a delay between 5 and 10 minutes.
+The detailed monitoring provides `1-minute` period granularity and a lower delay, typically one or two minutes, whereas the basic monitoring can have a delay between five and ten minutes.

 ## Namespace Dimensions